danbischof/danbischof.github.io/_projects/3_project.md

   </ol>

   <h3>Implications</h3>
-  <p><strong>For practice:</strong> Simplifying campaign language can democratize information processing, foster broader engagement, and pressure mainstream parties to adopt clearer messaging for electoral competitiveness.
-Media coverage may likewise gravitate toward more digestible, simplified messages.</p>
+   <p><strong>For practice:</strong> While simplifying campaign language can democratize information processing and foster broader engagement, practitioners must balance clarity with nuance.
+Overly simplistic messages risk reducing complex policy debates to soundbites, potentially misleading voters and eroding informed democratic deliberation.</p>
-  <p><strong>For social science:</strong> This research underlines the importance of linguistic style as a core dimension of political communication.
-It advocates integrating readability metrics into manifesto and discourse analyses and demonstrates the value of experimental methods to establish causal effects of message simplicity on voter cognition and perceptions.</p>
+  <p><strong>For social science:</strong> This research highlights linguistic style as a crucial dimension of political communication.
+It calls for integrating readability metrics into discourse analyses, but also for critical examination of when simplicity becomes an oversimplification that undermines democratic discourse.
+Future work should explore the threshold at which message clarity shifts from enabling understanding to obscuring complexity.</p>

   <h3>Publications</h3>
   <ul>